-- Encourage and support applications to the State's Manufacturing Innovation Fund. - Encourage and support applications to the State's Bioscience Innovation Fund. - Apply for grants through the US Economic Development Administration Regional Innovation Strategies Program. - Support the creation of the Comprehensive Economic Development Strategy for the region.
+- Encourage and support applications to the State's Manufacturing Innovation Fund. - Encourage and support applications to the State's Bioscience Innovation Fund. - Apply for grants through the US Economic Development Administration Regional Innovation Strategies Program. - · Support the creation of the Comprehensive Economic Development Strategy for the region.

 The Lower Connecticut River Valley is a welcoming and inclusive place.
-Communities are formed in neighborhoods, villages, and town centers, and also across town and city boundaries.
-These communities are situated across the Region's landscape including along the Connecticut River, the hills that define the river valley, and the Long Island Sound shoreline.
+Communities are organized geographically in neighborhoods, villages, town centers, and across towns and cities.
+Those communities are situated across the Region's landscape including along the Connecticut River and the Long Island shoreline.
 The Region's communities are formed by and connected through social bonds established in its schools, workplaces, cultural institutions, social spaces, and neighborhoods.
-The Region is home to diverse communities that reflect the many cultures, ethnicities, and traditions of its peoples.
-These communities are inextricably linked, and it is this foundation of community that gives the Region its strength.
+It is home to diverse communities that reflect the many cultures, ethnicities, and traditions of its peoples.
+Its communities are inextricably linked, and it is this foundation of community that gives the Region its strength.